turingschool/backend-curriculum-site/module2/misc/blogger.md

 So what do we want to do when the user clicks an article title?
 Find the article, then display a page with its title and body.
 We'll use the number on the end of the URL to find the article in the database.

-Within the controller, we have access to a method named `params` which returns us a hash of the request parameters.
+Within the controller, we have access to a method named `params` which returns us the request parameters.
 Often we'll refer to it as "the `params` hash", but technically it's "the `params` method which returns a hash-like object".
 Params is not a hash, but it acts just like one so we can treat it just like a hash.

 Put a `binding.pry` or `buybug` in your show action and run your test suite again.
 When your test suite stops, enter `params` and see what is returned.